-6.1 Characterizing Biodiversity Users
+Characterizing Biodiversity Users

-As we originally argued, our data supports the idea that users of biodiversity data approach it without significant content expertise.
+We recognize that our self-selected user sample is not representative of the public at large, but we can begin to characterize a subset of biodiversity information seekers learners.
+Interest in biodiversity was female-biased.
 Even interested biology majors primarily seek information using common names.
-They often look for general rather than specific names, and have some prior common knowledge about what they are looking for.
+They often look for names at levels above the species level, and have some prior knowledge about what they are looking for.
 Basic natural history is of interest, as well as particular characteristics distinguishing an animal from others.
 Though drawn from a course focusing on evolutionary relationships, only two user teams mentioned a special interest in them.
 This suggests a general lack of appreciation for the value of these relationships in understanding biodiversity.
 Our users expressed little concern over practical information such as which animals are dangerous, or how to care for pets.
-We recognize that our self-selected user sample is not representative of the public at large, but we have begun to characterize a subset of biodiversity information seekers: learners.